rsommerfeld/trocr/README.md

 # 5. Contact

-If you have any questions about the implementation, please feel free to submit an Github issue.
+If the setup fails to work, please let me know in a Github issue!
+Sometimes sub-dependencies update and become incompatible with other dependencies, so the dependency list has to be updated.

+Feel free to submit issues with questions about the implementation as well.

-For questions about the paper or the architecture, please contact the authors.
+For questions about the paper or the architecture, please get in touch with the authors.